 How will I receive my bursary award if my application is successful?

-Our bursary funding is set up to support all students who need finance to access learning.
-Most bursaries are made ‘in kind’ for payments such as equipment such as protective clothing, lunch in the canteen or transport passes for College buses.
-Each case is considered on an individual basis, and we look at your educational need, maximising the value from the limited funding received and on your continued attendance.
-These bursaries may include:
+Our bursary funding is set up to support, while funds are available, all students who need finance to access learning.
+Each case is considered on an individual basis, and we look at your educational need, maximising the value from the limited funding the college receives and on your continued attendance.

 - Direct payment into your bank account by BACS (normally for vulnerable students)

-- Discounted meals at the canteen (if you’re not eligible for free meals in FE)
+- Discounted or free meals in the dining room (if you’re not eligible for free meals in FE)